Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/05_NLP/05_Transformers.md

 - In self-attention, a model looks at different words within the same input sequence to understand how they relate to each other.
 - It's like a person reading a sentence and understanding the relationships between different words in that sentence without any external context.
 - Transformers use self-attention extensively to build representations of words or tokens in a sequence based on their relationships with other words or tokens in the same sequence.

+##### The HUGE difference
-- In self attention, the word embedding is formed with relation to the input text.
-But for normal attention, it is not so
+In self attention, the word embedding is formed with relation to the input text.
+But for normal attention, it is not so. ie, For the following senteces, apple has the same vector representation in attention mechanism(like using word2vec), but very different representation if self attention is used.
+ - Steve Jobs is the CEO of apple.
+ - An apple fell over Newton's head.

 ### Query, Key, Value system for attention
 The Query, Key, Value (QKV) system is a fundamental component of the attention mechanism used in transformers.
 In this system, when processing a sequence of input data, each element (e.g., word) is associated with three vectors: a Query vector (Q), a Key vector (K), and a Value vector (V).
 Here's a brief overview of their roles: